Hong Kong · tool

 Pineapple Bun (菠蘿包)

-A sweet bun with a crisp, sugary topping resembling a pineapple's texture and pattern, often served warm with a slab of butter.
+A sweet bun with a crisp, sugary topping resembling a pineapple's texture, often served with a slab of cold butter.
 Despite the name, it contains no pineapple.

 Milk Tea (絲襪奶茶)